Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Upper bounds on equilibration times

 This is the part which requires the more subtle equilibrium estimates.
 Let $T_2=\exp(c\beta L)$ where $c$ will be determined along the proof.
 We want to prove that

 We recall that $\ell(\infty,L)=B+1/(4\beta)\log A$ is a constant that we can assume to be large.
-For simplicity, we write $\ell$ instead of $\ell(\infty,L)$. \beginRG\
+For simplicity, we write $\ell$ instead of $\ell(\infty,L)$.

-Ideally the proof would work as follows.
-At equilibrium, the event $G^+_\ell$ has probability almost $1$, see Lemma~\ref{lemma:snello} below (since $G^+_\ell$ is decreasing, in Lemma~\ref{lemma:snello} we lift the boundary conditions on $\partial\L_L$ from $0$ to ${H'}=H+1$, the reason for the ``$+1$'' being that, in this way, for $\beta$ large the floor has little influence on the interface at the typical height ${H'}$.)
-It is therefore sufficient to prove that at time $T_2$ the dynamics (with b.c.\ $0$) is close to equilibrium.
-For this purpose we will apply Theorem~\ref{th:PW} (which is allowed since we start from the maximal configuration $\sqcap$) with the following censoring schedule.
+\begin{quatation} Ideally the proof would work as follows.
+At equilibrium, the event $G^+_\ell$ has probability almost $1$, see Lemma~\ref{lemma:snello} below (since $G^+_\ell$ is decreasing, in Lemma~\ref{lemma:snello} we lift the boundary conditions on $\partial\Lambda_L$ from $0$ to ${H'}=H+1$, the reason for the ``${+}1$'' being that, in this way, for $\beta$ large the floor has little influence on the interface at the typical height ${H'}$.)
+It is therefore sufficient to prove that at time $T_2$ the dynamics (with b.c. $0$) is close to equilibrium.
+For this purpose we will apply Theorem~\ref{th-PW} (which is allowed since we start from the maximal configuration $\sqcap$) with the following censoring schedule.

-Cover $\Lambda_L$ with overlapping, parallel rectangles $V_i$, $i\le M=O(\log L)$, ordered from left to right, with longer vertical side $L$ and shorter horizontal side $(L/(\log L))$ and such that $V_i\cap V_{i+1}$ is a rectangle $L\times (L/(2\log L))$.
+Cover $\Lambda_L$ with overlapping, parallel rectangles $V_i$, $i\leq M=O(\log L)$, ordered from left to right, with longer vertical side $L$ and shorter horizontal side $(L/(\log L))$ and such that $V_i\cap V_{i+1}$ is a rectangle $L\times(L/(2\log L))$.
 Now consider the ``bricks'' $B_i$ which have base $V_i$ and height $n^+=\log L$.

 We first let $B_1$ evolve for a time $t_1=\exp((c/2)\beta L)$.
-This is the SOS dynamics with b.c.\ $0$ on the left, top and bottom boundary of $V_1$, and with b.c.\ $n^+$ on the right boundary.
+This is the SOS dynamics with b.c. $0$ on the left, top and bottom boundary of $V_1$, and with b.c. $n^+$ on the right boundary.
 As we justify below, we can pretend that at time $t_1$, the system in $B_1$ has reached its own equilibrium.
-This equilibrium, restricted say to the left half of $B_1$, should be extremely close to the true equilibrium in $\L_L$ with $0$ b.c.
+This equilibrium, restricted say to the left half of $B_1$, should be extremely close to the true equilibrium in $\Lambda_L$ with $0$ b.c.
 This can be justified as follows.
-The b.c.\ around $V_1$ impose the presence of open contours at heights $1,\dots, n^+$, with endpoints at the endpoints of the right side of $V_1$.
-These contours behave roughly like random walks and will stay within distance say $L^{1/2+\epsilon}$ from the right side of $V_1$ and only with tiny probability will intersect the left half of $V_1$.
+The b.c. around $V_1$ impose the presence of open contours at heights $1,\ldots, n^+$, with endpoints at the endpoints of the r.h.s. of $V_1$.
+These contours behave roughly like random walks and will stay within distance say $L^{1/2+\varepsilon}$ from the r.h.s. of $V_1$ and only with tiny probability will intersect the left half of $V_1$.